ppy/osu-wiki/wiki/Ranking_criteria/Metadata/en.md

 ## Romanisation

-This section covers what to do when romanising metadata yourself.
-If you use an official translation or romanisation, you must use it as-is in the romanised fields instead.

 ### Rules

+- **Romanisation rules only apply when you romanise the metadata yourself.
+If you use an official translation or romanisation, you must use it as-is in the romanised fields instead.**
 - **Artist names must be romanised in the order they are printed in the unicode field.**
 - **Loan words must use the source language's spelling when romanised.**
 - **When the song uses repeat words in the title or artist where one is unicode, and the other is a romanisation, the romanised field must use the romanisation only and remove the duplicate word.** `ソレイユ -Soleil-` would become just `Soleil` and `ピポピポ -People People-` would become `People People`.